Born in Birmingham in 1974, Adil is fascinated by his mixed ancestry, having both Indian and African heritage on his mother’s side.

-Birmingham is the first stop on Adil’s WDYTYA? journey.
+Birmingham is the first stop on Adil’s Who Do You Think You Are? journey.
 Arriving in his hometown, Adil visits his mother Nargis to ask her about her family.

 She shares a number of family photos with him, including those of his grandparents, Meraj and Aisha Dean.
 Adil is fascinated to learn that his grandmother was just 13 when she married Meraj, who was 30 and widowed with seven children.

 Meraj came from Lahore in colonial India and arrived in Kenya in 1911 to work as a clerk for the Kenyan Railway.

 Talking to Nargis inspires Adil to find out more about his grandparents’ lives and to discover the truth behind the rumour that Aisha was related to the Kabaka, the king of Buganda.